ianeaa/Spotify2023_Exploratory-Data-Analysis/README.md

 **Familiarizing with the data** - in the dataset there is a non-numeric value in the streams column which made the other processes in the data-analysis done with the use of errors = 'coerce'.
 This was proven when the file was checked in Microsoft Excel.
 This was also done in the last part on the Top 5 Artist(s) in all playlists to make sure there is no non-numeric value.

-**Visualization** - the use of histplot, barplot, scatterplot, countplot, displot was done to interpret data's.
-A heatmap was used for the correlation of streams with the music attributes.
-As for the second part for the correlation, no graph was used, since there were only two values compared each time, so the numeric representation is enough.
+**Visualization** - the use of histplot, barplot, scatterplot, countplot, displot was done to interpret data.
+A heatmap was used to correlate streams with the music attributes.
+As for the second part of the correlation, the same process was done as the one done on the first one; however, I chose not to use a graph since there were only two values compared each time, so the numeric representation is enough.

 **Reflection:**

-The project was difficult for me since I am just a beginner programmer.
+The project was challenging for me as a beginner programmer, but I learned a lot and gained valuable skills.
 I hope that this project can help future programmers and/or artist(s).

 ## *References:*
+ - ECE2112 Lecture Materials
  - Colón, L. (2024, October 25).
 Spotify.
 Encyclopedia Britannica. https://www.britannica.com/topic/Spotify
  - Spotify Data Analysis Project | Spotify Data Analysis Using Python | Data Analysis | Simplilearn. https://www.youtube.com/watch?v=8d7ywKCm6HI
  - 35 - Pandas - pandas.to_numeric() Method. https://www.youtube.com/watch?v=DrQzwmPr8Ts